AlessandroMinali/rye/views/tutorial.md

       env["SCRIPT_NAME"], env["PATH_INFO"] = s, p
       @matched = true
     end
 The method takes two parameters, the last being a block.
-The *first* param actually grabs all values passed in and puts them into a single array which we can reference with `arg`.
-Entering the method the first line checks our `@matched` variable but that is still false.
-Next we make copies of some env variables as again they might be altered.
+The *first* parameter actually grabs all values passed in and puts them into a single array which we can reference with `arg`.
+Entering the method, the first line checks our `@matched` variable but that is still false.
+Next we make copies of some env variables as again they will be altered.

 Hitting the `yield *arg.map { |a| a == true || (a != false && a.call) || return }` we now traverse into the block that we passed in. `*arg` in this case was `default`: